 The most repeated construction in Inca architecture is the rectangular shaped building with wooden beams and thatch as roof, this basic design was used in almost all buildings.
 Inca planners used this design to build their cities and towns.
 Four or more of these buildings were built around a central plaza forming a kancha, several kancha would make blocks.
 Many cities in Peru are built around this layout.

-In the heart of Cusco in a plaza called Huacapata was built the Coricancha or Temple of the Sun.
+In the heart of Cusco in a plaza called Huacapata the most important religious building, Coricancha or Temple of the Sun, was built.
 It was the religious center of the empire and was reserved for the Sapa Inca, his immediate family, priests and the chosen women to worship.
 Although it was meant to be a center for pilgrimage, people were not allowed to go inside.

 The Fortress of Sacsahuaman is an impressive construction that stood on the highest point of a steep-sided hill overlooking the city.
 The Inca’s engineering skills were tested in the building of this magnificent structure.
 Its zigzag walls were made of enormous stone blocks that weighed 90 to 120 tons each.